brianpmaher/haunt/README.md

 Haunt is not ready for use and is very much in development.

-Haunt is an ambitious project and is intending to serve as a game engine for all of my future projects.
+Haunt is an ambitious project and is intending to serve as a game engine for future projects.

 ## Index